Nativenerd1004/10Alytics-Sales-Performance-Dashboard-Using-Excel/README.md

 #### Revenue Trends Over Time:
 Examine the evolution of revenue generated over time through visualizations.
 #### Geographical Analysis:
-Highlight the top 10 countries in revenue generation and highest order quantity.
+Highlight the top 10 states revenue generation.

 ## Data Sources
 The data for this project was provided by the 10Alytics company.
-To ensure accuracy and relevance, data was gathered bit by bit from company representatives, and a thorough data cleaning process was undertaken before commencing the dashboard development.

 ## Data Preprocessing
 The data cleaning process involved addressing inconsistencies, missing values, and outliers.
 Data gathering was a collaborative effort with the company representatives to ensure completeness and accuracy.

 ## Evaluation Metrics
 The success of the project will be measured by the accuracy and depth of insights derived from the dashboard.
-Key metrics include the precision of gender distribution analysis, accuracy in revenue calculations, and effectiveness in identifying top-performing products, location etc.
+Key metrics include the precision of gender distribution analysis, accuracy in revenue calculations, and effectiveness in identifying top-performing states or sales persons.

 ## Actionable Insights

 #### Targeted Marketing:
 Tailor marketing strategies based on the identified gender distribution to better reach the target audience.
 #### Product Focus:
-Optimize inventory and promotions by focusing on the most ordered and revenue-generating products.
+Optimize inventory and promotions by focusing on the most ordered and revenue-generating product categories.
 #### Category Optimization:
 Allocate resources strategically by understanding the performance of different product categories.
 #### Payment Experience Enhancement: